golang-leipzig/golang-leipzig.github.io/content/posts/meetup-55-invitation.md

 FCFS Free drinks on site!

-Join us for discussions on Go, software architecture and storage.
+Join us for unique insights and discussion on Go, software architecture and storage.

 See you!